itteco/iframely/docs/oEmbed.md

  - `html5=true` or `1`- will return only embeds that can be viewed on mobile devices or desktops without Flash plugin installed
  - `maxwidth=` in pixels will return only embeds that do not exceed the desired width
  - `origin=` - text value, representing your hashtag of the URL, if you later want to filter it in your desktop.
 E.g. chat room name, if you got a chat app
- - `callback` - JavaScript function, if you’d like response to be wrapped as JSONP.
+ - `callback` - JavaScript function, if you’d like response to be wrapped as JSONP
+ - `format=xml` - if you'd like to get your oEmbed as XML.

 Please note that there is no `autoplay` filter for our oEmbed API endpoint.
 It never returns the media that autoplays.